Greenheart/talks/2024-04-11-chalmers-entrepreneurship/slides.md

 # Group sharing

-Welcome back!
 What are your key insights?

 <h2 class="pt-8">1.
 What's your vision for a sustainable future?</h2>